ServiceNowDevProgram/code-snippets/Script Includes/Records Calculator/README.md

-# Calculator
+#  Records Calculator

- This Calculator script include provides shortcut functions that works in both Client and Server sides.
+Provides functions to easily calculate values across multiple records This class provides shortcut functions that works in both Client and Server sides.

 ## Note:
 It is part of a case management application built with App Engine.
 Contact me for more information: